 WEAI publishes two highly-acclaimed quarterly journals, Economic Inquiry and Contemporary Economic Policy.
 Both are published in January, April, July, and October in cooperation with publishing partner Wiley-Blackwell.
 For individuals, subscriptions to both journals are included with membership in Western Economic Association International.
 For institutions, subscriptions are available through Wiley-Blackwell.
 Both journals are available online back to volume one through the Wiley Online Library.

-Editor: Brad R. Humphreys, University of Alberta
+Editor: Brad R. Humphreys, West Virginia University